Best Areas to Stay in New York — Safety Guide 2026

 What are the safest areas to stay in New York?

-Based on our scam incident database, areas with lower documented risk in New York include zones less frequently cited in location-specific reports: Concentrated in Midtown Manhattan hotels near Times Square, 7th Avenue between 42nd and 57th Streets, and in the Theater District.
+Based on our scam incident database, areas with lower documented risk in New York include zones less frequently cited in location-specific reports: Standalone ATMs in convenience stores and bodegas near Times, Hell's Kitchen, and along 8th Avenue.
 These areas have fewer documented scam incidents than the city's highest-risk tourist zones.
 Always verify current conditions against recent traveler reports before booking.

 Which areas should I avoid in New York?

-Areas with the highest concentration of documented scam incidents in New York include: Side streets off Times Square on W 44th and W 45th Streets; Penn Station on 7th Ave; and occasionally near the entrance to Central Park on W 59th; Battery Park at the southern tip of Manhattan.
+Areas with the highest concentration of documented scam incidents in New York include: Times Square on Broadway between W 42nd and W 47th Streets; Side streets off Times Square on W 44th and W 45th Streets; Penn Station on 7th Ave; and occasionally near the entrance to Central Park on W 59th.
 These locations are most frequently cited in pickpocketing, street scam, and transport fraud reports.
 Exercise heightened caution in these areas and avoid them at night if possible.

 Is it safe to stay near the city centre in New York?